Dahlia-Dry/RI_Batbal_Testbench/README.md

 - Schema-driven documentation generation
 - Consistent action interfaces across instruments
 - Easy addition of new actions without code changes

+### YAML Parser and Step Dispatcher

+The main execution script [run_test.py](run_test.py) serves as a tool for executing the instructions in a `.yaml` test file via the command line.
+It is kept as lean as possible with only a few command line arguments detailed in the Usage section above, allowing for most of the customization to be done within the more human-readable `.yaml` files.

+The [step_dispatcher](instruments/step_dispatcher.py) module is the core execution engine that interprets and runs individual test steps.
+It serves as the central coordinator that:

+- Parses step configurations from YAML routines, validating parameters against the action schema
+- Resolves variable substitutions (e.g., `$last` references) to enable dynamic data flow between steps
+- Dispatches actions to appropriate instrument methods based on the instrument type and action name
+- Handles delays and error conditions gracefully, with comprehensive logging
+- Returns results for use in subsequent steps, enabling complex test sequences

+The dispatcher uses a type coercion system to ensure parameter compatibility and includes robust error handling to provide clear feedback when tests fail.

+###

 ### Instrument Classes